$1,221,974Average Value$677Average Price per Sq Ft23Homes For Sale

 Sprawling, eclectic 1915 Craftsman triplex, superbly located one block from Green Lake on a tree-lined residential street.
 Well-maintained by owner-occupant since 1983 with all kinds of old-world charm like original hardwoods, trim, enameled cast-iron gas fireplace insert, kitchen built-ins and cabinetry.
 Gracious full-width front porch.
 Fabulous main/owner unit with 3 bedrooms/2 baths, including

-The Reserve II by MRN Homes — a rare opportunity just 1.5 blocks from Green Lake tucked along a serene residential street with covered EV-ready parking included!
-One of only two homes, where the main living space opens directly to a private deck—creating seamless indoor-outdoor living.
-Inside, clean modern design meets thoughtful craftsmanship: Fisher & Paykel appliances, gas range, kitchen
+HUGE $50,000 price adjustment.
+The Reserve II by MRN Homes — a rare offering just 1.5 blocks from sought-after Green Lake, tucked on a quiet residential street with covered EV-ready parking included.
+One of only two homes where the main living space opens directly to a private deck—creating seamless indoor-outdoor living that truly sets this home apart.
+Inside, refined modern design meets

 Green Lake living, right outside your door.
 This charming studio sits just steps from the lake, Duke’s Seafood, and all the energy of one of Seattle’s favorite neighborhoods.
 Set in a classic 1940s 10-unit co-op, you’ll love the lush gardens and private courtyard with pergola.
 Inside: engineered hardwoods, an updated kitchen, and a beautifully remodeled bath—modern comfort with timeless